 Carmax Free Fourth of July at Lewis Ginter Botanical Garden FREE admission all day 9 a.m. to 5 p.m.
 This is a daytime event only; no fireworks.
 Open RAIN or SHINE.
 Guests are invited to enjoy the gardens, the Butterflies LIVE and Origami in the garden exhibits.
 Wear red, white and blue and bring your wagons and strollers to decorate for a 2 p.m. parade in the Children’s Garden.
 Children can also cool off in the splash pad.
 Activities include live music by the Happy Lucky Combo in the Children’s Garden from 1 to 4 p.m.

-July 4th on Q Rooftop, Quirk Hotel provides amazing views of area festivities.
+July 4th on Q Rooftop, Quirk Hotel provides amazing views of area festivities for the 21 and over crowd.

 At the 4th of July at Isley Brewing Company you can enjoy a view of the fireworks from their patio.
-They’ll have music all day, the Return of the Mac food truck and patio games as well as a dunk tank.
+They’ll have music all day, a hot dog eating contest and patio games as well as a dunk tank.
 Customers are encouraged to bring their own chairs

 Take an historical approach to July 4th at the Independence Day Liberty or Death Reenactment Independence Day Celebration at Historic St. John’s Church.
 The Declaration of Independence will be read aloud for all to enjoy.
 The event is free and open to the public, but you may purchase a ticket to reserve a seat at the forefront of history.
 At 10:45 AM Advanced Ticket holders are seated.
 At 11:00 AM Doors open to the Public.
 Seating is on a first-come, first-served basis.
 At 11:15 AM Music program begins.
 At 11:30 AM Reenactment begins (no admittance after program begins or church is at capacity)